maartenl/Land-of-Karchan/README.md

 * drupal - modules and stylesheets for the drupal
 * karchangame - new version of the game, currently under construction
 * server - old server version of the game
-* webadminkarchan - old webclient for administrators
-* webplayerkarchan - old webclient for players
 * docs - miscellaneous documentation
 * karchan - old html files
 * scripts - php scripts
 * sqlscripts - database scripts
-* webappkarchan - old webclient for pages viewable for the rest of the world